 - A minimum of 34 semester credit hours are required for the GERs in both the AA and Bachelor's degrees.
 Students transferring degree programs from UAA or UAF should consult UA General Education Transfer Guide for comparison of courses that will fulfill the GER at UAS.

 - Transfer courses retain the course level of upper or lower division credit established at the original college.
 Graduate-level coursework can only apply to undergraduate degree programs under special circumstances with prior permission.

 - Acceptance of transfer credit toward program major requirements is based upon dept. approval.

 - College credit is not awarded for completion of the General Education Development (GED) test.

 - All grades from all schools attended will be used when determining eligibility for graduation with institutional honors.

-- Life/work experience is not accepted for evaluation as academic credit; however, the student has the option of credit by exam.
+- Life/work experience is not accepted for evaluation as academic credit; however, the student has the option of a Request for Challenging a Course.